magiclabs/magic-nft-template/README.md

 ## Already know what you're doing?

-Feel free to fork and clone this repository and use it as a starting point for creating your own NFT projects, integrated with magic!
+Feel free to fork and clone this repository and use it as a starting point for creating your own NFT projects, integrated with Magic!